-A specially equipped suite of rooms is set aside for honors students near the Honors College offices in Tiernan Hall.
-A comfortable social lounge for relaxation and friendly exchanges of ideas includes stereo and video equipment, and collections of magazines and journals.
+A specially equipped suite of rooms is set aside for honors students near the Honors College offices in the East Building.
+A comfortable social lounge for relaxation and friendly exchanges of ideas includes stereo and video equipment, collections of magazines and journals, games and recreational equipment.
 There is also a room for quiet study.
 A separate computer facility for course work and academic research includes PCs with Internet access, laser printers, scanners, and peripherals directly connected to the university's centralized computer system.
+The entire center is equipped with wireless internet transmission.